Bradford Cox: Atlas Sound

-To date, there have been four major releases by Cox as Atlas Sound: Let the Blind Lead Those Who Can See but Cannot Feel (2008), Logos (2009), a four-album set of previously unreleased songs called Bedroom Databank (2010), and finally Parallax in 2011.
+To date, there have been three major releases by Cox as Atlas Sound: Let the Blind Lead Those Who Can See but Cannot Feel (2008), Logos (2009), and Parallax (2011).
 The lyrics of Let the Blind Lead are autobiographical in nature, reflecting life experiences of Cox.
 In discussing his second album, Cox characterized his first as being a "bedroom laptop type thing" and "Very introverted."
 In contrast, Logos was written in several parts of the world, and is "not about me.
 There are collaborations with other musicians.
 The lyrics are not autobiographical.
 The view is a lot more panoramic and less close-up.
 I became bored with introspection."
 An unfinished version of Logos was leaked onto the internet in August 2008, over a year before its release date.
 In response, Cox almost ceased production on the record, later saying "I did not react well to the leak, in retrospect.
 It became the kind of internet-fueled drama that I was quickly learning to despise."

 In late 2010, Cox published four volumes of demos on his blog, entitled "Bedroom Databank".
-These demos were taken down from Mediafire by Sony, but they later apologized to Cox, stating that the files "were mistakenly removed".
+These demos were taken down from MediaFire by Sony, but they later apologized to Cox, stating that the files "were mistakenly removed".
 Atlas Sound was chosen by Animal Collective to perform at the All Tomorrow's Parties festival that they curated in May 2011.

 Other work

 Cox has also recorded as part of other bands, such as the short lived "Wet Dreams", an otherwise all-girl garage / noise band in which he played drums.
 He also recorded several tracks on the Black Lips second album We Did Not Know the Forest Spirit Made the Flowers Grow, playing drums on the song "Notown Blues" from that album.

 He also is a part of the "Avant-Garage" band Ghetto Cross, with Cole Alexander from Black Lips, Frankie Broyles, and Asha Lakra.

 Cox contributed to the Karen O-scored soundtrack for the 2009 film Where the Wild Things Are.

 In November 2012, it was announced that Cox would portray Jared Leto's lover in the feature film, Dallas Buyers Club, co-starring Matthew McConaughey and Jennifer Garner; this is Cox's film debut.

+Cox collaborated with Cate Le Bon, releasing a joint EP titled, Myths 004 in September 2019.

+In July 2025, Cox hosted a two-part set on NTS Radio titled, Bradford Cox: Summer and Smoke Pt.
+1 (Day) and Pt.
+2 (Night).